ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Proposed Method

-Specifically, to identify an optimal frame combination, policy model samples $N$ candidate subsets $F$ from the video input $v \in \mathbb{R}^{T\times H\times W\times 3}$, with each $j$-th subset denoted as $f^{(j)}{=}\{f_i^{(j)}\}_{i=1}^{T'}$, consisting of $T'$ frames sampled at a fixed frame rate and then sorted in temporal order.
-We treat each frame subset $f^{(j)}$ generated by the policy model $\pi_\theta$ as an individual action.
-The value of each action is evaluated based on how well the selected subsets enable the reward model $r_\varphi$ to generate the correct answer for the given question.
-It is measured using the model’s predictive distribution over answer options and our objective to explicitly maximize the decision margin between the ground-truth answer $y^{*}$ and the most competitive incorrect choice, reflecting how decisively the model favors the correct output given the selected frames.
-We define the margin-based reward as the normalized confidence difference as follows:
+We estimate this value using the model’s predictive distribution over answer options and explicitly maximize the decision margin between the ground-truth answer $y^{*}$ and the most competitive incorrect choice $\tilde{y}$, which captures how confidently the model favors the correct answer given the selected frames.
+The margin-based reward is defined as the prediction difference:

-where $r_{j}$ is normalized to the range $[-1, 1]$, capturing the relative confidence margin between the correct label and the strongest distractor.
-This margin-based reward effectively reflects the residual uncertainty between top competing choices, guiding the policy to prefer frame subsets that disambiguate closely competing answers.
-By providing fine-grained feedback over multiple candidate subsets, our reward design enables the policy model to progressively align its selection strategy with the model’s intrinsic visual preferences.